-- You are an individual with a broad financial industry and risk management perspective which has contributed to your resilience to volatility.
+- You are an individual with a broad financial industry and risk management perspective.

 - You are keenly interested in contributing your expertise to promote a safer financial system.

-- Your critical thinking skills and professional judgement help to inform your evidence based decision-making and drives results.
+- Your critical thinking skills help to inform your decision-making.

 Intent of the process